baltimorestrings/venver/README.md

 If anyone besides me uses this and wants it, the default can easily shift to "no extras"

+##### What it Will Do:

+- Clear all `__pycache__` folders in src folder.
+- Make a venv with the provided name/location and python type
+- If not given a type, will default to python3.6
+- If not given a location, will default to v{number} in repo root
+- Install "test" and any other extras it sees in optional "venver" section of setup.cfg

 ##### Help Mode

 Run with flag `--help` to see help: